-BUT: Until you are an expert, we do recommend that you add some anyway - The solder flow is simply that much faster when you use it, and joints can be made more quickly.
-Fast joints transfer less heat to the part being soldered... less heat during soldering is very good for the survival of electronics parts!
+However, until you are an expert, we do recommend that you add some anyway.
+The solder flow is simply that much faster when you use it, and joints can be made more quickly.

+Fast joints transfer less heat to the part being soldered...and having less heat during soldering is very good for the survival of electronics parts!

-Soldering electronics or PCB's: Use DCCconcepts "No Clean" flux or at the very least, a flux that is NOT acidic.
-Acid fluxes will destroy IC's, component leads, PCBs and copper quite quickly.
+Soldering electronics or PCBs: Use DCCconcepts "No Clean" flux or at the very least, a flux that is not acidic.
+Acid fluxes will destroy Integrated Circuits, component leads, PCBs and copper quite quickly.

-Soldering Wire or Nickel silver rail: Again, DCCconcepts "No Clean" flux or an easy clean type as it's a pain to remove excess flux from rail joints, especially if the track is already laid.
-For other materials please refer to the flux information provided already (although DCCconcepts "No Clean" flux will almost always work for you)
+Soldering Wire or Nickel Silver rail: Again, DCCconcepts "No Clean" flux or an easy clean type as it's a pain to remove excess flux from rail joints, especially if the track is already laid.
+For other materials please refer to the flux information provided already (although DCCconcepts "No Clean" flux will almost always work for you).